niklasburgard/WAnova/README.md

 # WAnova

 'WAnova' is an R package that provides functions for conducting Welch's ANOVA and Games-Howell post hoc tests based on summary statistics.
 These tests are particularly useful when working with unequal variances and sample sizes.
-Additionally, the package includes a Monte Carlo simulation to assess residual normality and homoscedasticity, with the option to apply a continuity correction for the resulting proportions.

 ## Table of content